hoot-w00t/marcel-the-bot/README.md

     -   `duration_limit` is the maximum duration of a media (in seconds)
 -   `server_defaults` are the default settings for the Discord servers (each plugin can store its own settings too)
     -   `prefix` is the bot's prefix (by default `!!`)
-    -   `ack_commands` will add reactions to the processed commands
+    -   `clean_commands` will enable the command cleanup for commands that support it
+    -   `delete_after` is the time in seconds before temporary messages are deleted (must be handled by the plugin)
     -   `volume` is the player's volume
     -   `volume_limit` is the player's maximum volume